Caerphilly Cheese vs Ricotta Cheese

 Caerphilly Cheese has a fat content of 48%.
 Caerphilly's texture can be described as "tri-layered: brie-like to dense core".
 Ricotta Cheese has a fat content of varies and a moisture content of none.
 Ricotta's texture can be described as "soft, moist".

-Caerphilly Cheese has a earthy, barnyard, lemony flavor.
+Caerphilly Cheese has a earthy, barnyard, lemony taste.
 Caerphilly's aroma can be described as "fresh".
-Ricotta Cheese has a sweet, slightly creamy flavor.
+Ricotta Cheese has a sweet, slightly creamy taste.
 Ricotta's aroma can be described as "mild".

 Appearance and Aging